 - Project confidence!
 Chances are, you know more about the subject you are presenting than anyone else in the audience.
 Open the audience's eyes.
 It's OK to be nervous, but focus on a measured pace and a clear voice to overcome any deleterious effects of nerves.

 One of the major goals of the Graduate Student Research Symposium is to give students experience presenting their research.
 Presentation skills will be invaluable throughout your career.
 It doesn’t matter how great your research accomplishments are if you cannot communicate them in a clear and effective manner.
 The panel of judges will choose two presenters from their four sessions to receive a travel award, with eight awards total.
 The winners will be chosen considering the scientific content and communication effectiveness of the students.

 Conflict of Interest

-Judges have been assigned such that they are not judging their own students.
+Judges will be assigned such that they are not judging their own students.

 Each winner will receive a certificate and travel award to be used to present the student’s research at a scientific meeting.
-Only third-year doctorate-candidate students who are now fourth-years are eligible for these awards.
+Only third-year doctorate-candidate students are eligible for these awards.